A spinal tumor is a growth that develops within your spinal canal or within the bones of your spine. It may be cancerous or noncancerous.

 - Intramedullary tumors begin in the cells within the spinal cord itself, such as astrocytomas or ependymomas.

 - Extramedullary tumors develop within the supporting network of cells around the spinal cord.
 Although they don't begin within the spinal cord itself, these types of tumors may affect spinal cord function by causing spinal cord compression and other problems.
 Examples of extramedullary tumors that can affect the spinal cord include schwannomas, meningiomas and neurofibromas.

-Spinal tumor treatment options depend on the type of tumor you have, as well as its size and location.
 Treatment for a spinal tumor may include surgery, radiation therapy, chemotherapy or other medications.